-16 Elinor Ostrom has elaborated the theory of polycentric governance across several of her works; however, one of the most significant and coherent articulations of this theory appears in her seminal article titled "Polycentric Systems for Coping with Collective Action and Global Environmental Change," published in 2010 in the journal Global and enforcement; rather, interaction among a plurality of institutions is paramount.
-According to Ostrom, a polycentric system comprises "a set of decision-making units with independent authority operating at multiple scales, which administer public matters through mutual interaction, competition, and cooperation".
-[24] This model emphasizes the coexistence of diverse institutions, the distribution of power, and structural flexibility.
-[25]
+The theory of polycentric governance, originally proposed by Elinor Ostrom, highlights the role of networked governance actors operating at multiple levels-national, regional, private, and civil society.16 Within this framework, no single entity holds exclusive authority over rule-making and enforcement; rather, interaction among a plurality of institutions is paramount.
+According to Ostrom, a polycentric system comprises "a set of decision-making units with independent authority operating at multiple scales, which administer public matters through mutual interaction, competition, and cooperation". ^[24] This model emphasizes the coexistence of diverse institutions, the distribution of power, and structural flexibility.^[25]